atakanapan/ChallengeSC_by_atakanapan/README.md

 ## Architecture

-The app follows a clean architecture pattern with clear separation of concerns:
+The app follows a comprehensive **MVVM-C (Model-View-ViewModel-Coordinator)** architecture pattern with clean separation of concerns:

 ### Models
 - `User.swift` - Complete user data model with computed properties